streamnative/pulsar-hub/connectors/activemq-source/v3.0.8.2/io-activemq-source.md

 # Configuration

-The configuration of the ActiveMQ sink connector has the following properties.
+The configuration of the ActiveMQ source connector has the following properties.

-## ActiveMQ sink connector configuration
+## ActiveMQ source connector configuration

 | Name | Type|Required | Default | Description
 |------|----------|----------|---------|-------------|